150th Anniversary of the Start of the U.S. Civil War

 Martin Mullinax survived the famous Battle of Chickamagua in Tennessee, on September

-wore the grey and the blue were killed.
-This is only about 7 weeks before Martin
+so many who wore the grey and the blue were killed.
+This is only about 7 weeks before

-Mullinax’s capture in November.
-Martin Mullinax was captured while being a part
+Martin Mullinax’s capture in November.
+Martin Mullinax was captured while

-of General Longstreet’s ill-fated invasion of East Tennessee in November, 1863.
+being a part of General Longstreet’s ill-fated invasion of East Tennessee

 Martin Mullinax was a prisoner at Camp Morton, Indiana, which is part of Indianapolis